Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

 # Abstract

 JS SPAs are notorious for a variety of reasons, one of which many can agree on: security!
+Mostly XSS.

 This monolithic repository should be helpful for everyone looking to work on an SPA using Node and a backend service